Acetazolamide should be used with caution in:

 If you have any doubts or concerns you are advised to discuss the medicine with your doctor or pharmacist.

-- Drugs for heart problems, such as digoxin
+- Medicines for heart problems, such as digoxin

-- Drugs to thin the blood and stop the formation of blood clots in the body, such as warfarin
+- Medicines to thin the blood and stop the formation of blood clots in the body, such as warfarin

-- Drugs to reduce high blood pressure (hypertension)
+- Medicines to reduce high blood pressure (hypertension)

-- Drugs for epilepsy or fits, such as phenytoin, primidone, carbamazepine and topiramate
+- Medicines for epilepsy or fits, such as phenytoin, primidone, carbamazepine and topiramate

-- Drugs that interfere with folic acid, such as methotrexate, pyrimethamine and trimethoprim
+- Medicines that interfere with folic acid, such as methotrexate, pyrimethamine and trimethoprim

 - Corticosteroids that are used to treat a range of conditions, including skin diseases and joint pain or inflammation, such as prednisolone